 - dcs (for use of all COMPASS members for DCS visualization, detector experts access, etc).
 The password is the old "onl" password. - compassdcs (for exclusive use of the DCS group for project development only). - root (for exclusive use of the DCS group for system maintenance only).

-A session on the dcs account is to be opened at all times in pccompass07 for use of the shift crew during the Run.
+A remote session on the dcs account in pccompass07 with a DCS UI is to be opened at all times in pccorc36 for use of the shift crew during the Run.